alexandair/entra-powershell-docs/docs/reference/v1.0/Microsoft.Graph.Entra/New-EntraInvitation.md

 AdditionalProperties    : @{@odata.context=https://graph.microsoft.com/v1.0/$metadata#invitations/$entity}

 ```

 This example demonstrates how to invite a new external user to your directory with InvitedUserDisplayName parameter.

-### Example 3: Invite a new external user to your directory with InvitedUserMessageInfo parameter.
+### Example 3: Invite a new external user to your directory with InvitedUserMessageInfo parameter

 ```powershell
 $a= New-Object Microsoft.Open.MSGraph.Model.InvitedUserMessageInfo